 Minimum Qualifications/Education & Experience:

-Equivalent to an Associate’s degree from a regionally accredited college in computer science or related field and four (4) full-time equivalent years of responsible experience performing technical support on personal computers and peripheral equipment, including software administration in a multi-user environment.
+Equivalent to an Associate’s degree from a regionally accredited college in computer science or related field and four (4) years of responsible experience performing technical support on personal computers and peripheral equipment, including software administration in a multi-user environment.

 License(s) & Other Requirements: